-$$(x \bullet y) \bullet (x \bullet z) = (y \bullet x) \bullet (y \bullet z), \qquad (L)$$
+$$(x \bullet y) \bullet (x \bullet z) = (y \bullet x) \bullet (y \bullet z), \qquad (L)$$ the self-similar L-algebra corresponds to a solution of the quantum Yang-Baxter equation.

-He called this structure (X, \bullet) as an L-algebra.
-If the left-multiplication mapping $x \mapsto y \bullet x$ is bijective, the structure (X, \bullet) is said to be a self-similar L-algebra.
-The authors proved that the self-similar L-algebra corresponds to a solution of the quantum Yang-Baxter equation.
 Then, Rump started from a self-similar L-algebra and naturally induced a new binary operation , called a product, which makes $(X, \bullet, )$ a left hoop.
 Then, the author studied the group structure on self-similar L-algebras, and discussed the relationship between such group structure and L-groups.
 These results play an important role in the study of the solution of the quantum Yang-Baxter equation.
 On the other hand, the equation (L) also appears in some algebraic logic systems.
-If the elements of the set are treated as propositions and $x \bullet y$ as implication operation $x \rightarrow y$, the equation (L) becomes a truth-degree description of classical logic, intuitionist logic, or Łukasiewicz infinite value propositional logic.
+If the elements of the set are treated as propositions and $x \bullet y$ as implication operation $x \mapsto y$, the equation (L) becomes a truth-degree description of classical logic, intuitionist logic, or Łukasiewicz infinite value propositional logic.
 Recently, the equation (L) has been applied to quantum logic and its algebraic models. (see [3, 19] and [14]).